-- 1. Connect power to the charger, see Power above. - 2.
-Insert the battery at an angle.

-Note: Align the battery contacts with the contacts inside the QuadCharger battery well.

-- 3. Snap the battery into place with a hinging motion. - 4.
-The Status LED for that particular slot illuminates orange to indicate the battery is seated properly and the charging cycle has begun. - 5.
+- 1. Set up the charger, see Supplying Power above. - 2.
+Power the charger.
+The Power LED illuminates green. - 3.
+Insert the battery at an angle so the battery pack contacts and the QuadCharger contacts align. - 4.
+Snap the battery into place with a hinging motion. - The Status LED for that particular slot illuminates orange to indicate the battery is seated properly and the charging cycle has begun. - 6.
 When the Status LED turns green, the battery in the slot has completed charging.